zuperninja/zuperninja.github.io/_pages/about.md

 For me, the internet is an amazing place and community where you can learn anything you want.
 Sometimes it's just too much and the first steps are hard to climb.
 It's easy to get lost and feel  frustrated.
 I remember my students who wanted to quit when a message pop-up on their screens, or when they wanted to display a picture on their website and it breaks all their layout !
 That sucks, and it's easy to quit if you are by yourself, or don't have time.
 {: .text-justify}

 That's where I want to offer you my help !
+{: .notice--success}
 {: .text-center}

 <table>